0xPolygonMiden/miden-vm/docs/src/user_docs/assembly/io_operations.md

 * **Program code**: values to be moved onto the operand stack can be hard-coded in a program's source code.
 * **Environment**: values can be moved onto the operand stack from environment variables.
 These include current clock cycle, current stack depth, and a few others.
 * **Advice provider**: values can be moved onto the operand stack from the advice provider by popping them from the advice stack (see more about the advice provider [here](../../intro/overview.md#nondeterministic-inputs)).
-The VM can also inject new data into the advice provider via *advice injector* instructions.
+The VM can also inject new data into the advice provider via *system event* instructions.
 * **Memory**: values can be moved between the stack and random-access memory.
 The memory is word-addressable, meaning, four elements are located at each address, and we can read and write elements to/from memory in batches of four.
 Memory can be accessed via absolute memory references (i.e., via memory addresses) as well as via local procedure references (i.e., local index).
 The latter approach ensures that a procedure does not access locals of another procedure.

 ### Constant inputs